-- d.
+- c.
+Unless the IEP of a child with a disability requires some other arrangement, the child is educated in the school he/she would attend if nondisabled; - d.
 In selecting the LRE, consideration is given to any potentially harmful effect on the child or on the quality of services that the child needs; and - e.
-A child with a disability is not removed from education in age-appropriate regular classrooms solely because of needed modifications in the general curriculum. - When making a placement determination on behalf of a child with a disability between the ages of 3-5, the District must provide FAPE in the LRE.
-LRE alternatives may include but are not limited to: - Providing opportunities for the participation (even part-time) of preschool children with disabilities in other preschool programs operated by public agencies (such as Head Start); - Placing children with disabilities in private school programs for nondisabled preschool children or private preschool programs that integrate children with disabilities and nondisabled children; or - c.
+A child with a disability is not removed from education in age-appropriate regular classrooms solely because of needed modifications in the general curriculum. - 2.
+When making a placement determination on behalf of a child with a disability between the ages of 3-5, the District must provide FAPE in the LRE.
+LRE alternatives may include but are not limited to: - a.
+Providing opportunities for the participation (even part-time) of preschool children with disabilities in other preschool programs operated by public agencies (such as Head Start); - b.
+Placing children with disabilities in private school programs for nondisabled preschool children or private preschool programs that integrate children with disabilities and nondisabled children; or - c.
 Locating classes for preschool children with disabilities in elementary schools. - 3.
 In the event the District must remove a special education child from his/her current program because of behavior that causes serious bodily injury or due to a weapons or drug violation, the IEP Team shall identify an interim alternative educational setting (IAES).
 This setting will enable the child to continue to progress in the general curriculum and to receive those services and modifications as described in the child's current IEP. - 4.
 Home instruction may be recommended by the IEP Team in accordance with subsection D of this Section or homebound instruction may be provided if the child meets the eligibility requirements under 23 III.
 Admin.
+Code §226.300.

-Code §226.300. - F. Nonacademic and Extracurricular Services - The placement decision shall permit the child to participate, as appropriate, in nonacademic and extracurricular services and activities (e.g., meals, recess, recreational activities, and clubs sponsored by the District).
-According to the needs of the child, as articulated in his/her IEP, the District may provide service(s) to a child in order to allow him/her to access participation in nonacademic or extracurricular activities.
+F. Nonacademic and Extracurricular Services 135

+The placement decision shall permit the child to participate, as appropriate, in nonacademic and extracurricular services and activities (e.g., meals, recess, recreational activities, and clubs sponsored by the District).
+According to the needs of the child, as articulated in his/her IEP, the District may provide service(s) to a child in

-- 2. A child with a disability may be excluded from participation in nonacademic and extracurricular activities for misconduct provided the exclusion is consistent with the District's disciplinary code, is applied to children without disabilities and takes into consideration the special needs of the child, and that the misconduct was not related to a failure to provide appropriate supplementary aids and services to a child per his/her IEP. - LEGAL REF.: 20 U.S.C. §§ 1412 (State eligibility), 1412 (a)(7), 1413 (Local educational agency eligibility). - 34 C.F.R. §§ 300.110 (Program options), 300.322 (Parent participation), 300.324 (Development, review, and revision of IEP), 300.320 (Definition of IEP), 300.114 (LRE requirements), 300.115 (Continuum of alternative placements), 300.116 (Placements), 300.117 (Nonacademic settings). - 105 ILCS 5/14-1.02 (Children with disabilities), 5/14-8.02 (Identification, evaluation, and placement of children). - 23 III.
+- order to allow him/her to access participation in nonacademic or extracurricular activities. - 2.
+A child with a disability may be excluded from participation in nonacademic and extracurricular activities for misconduct provided the exclusion is consistent with the District's disciplinary code, is applied to children without disabilities and takes into consideration the special needs of the child, and that the misconduct was not related to a failure to provide appropriate supplementary aids and services to a child per his/her IEP.

+- 20 U.S.C. §§ 1412 (State eligibility), 1412 (a)(7), 1413 (Local educational agency eligibility). - 34 C.F.R. §§ 300.110 (Program options), 300.322 (Parent participation), 300.324 (Development, review, and revision of IEP), 300.320 (Definition of IEP), 300.114 (LRE requirements), 300.115 (Continuum of alternative placements), 300.116 (Placements), 300.117 (Nonacademic settings). - 105 ILCS 5/14-1.02 (Children with disabilities), 5/14-8.02 (Identification, evaluation, and placement of children). - 23 III.
 Admin.
 Code. §§ 226.240 (Determination of Placement), 226.300 (Continuum of Alternative Placement Options), 226.310 (Related Services), 226.530 (Parents' Participation), 226.720 (Facilities and Classes), 226.220 (Development, Review, and Revision of the IEP), 226.230 (Content of the IEP).

 Section 7.
-Provision of Extended School Year Services
+Provision of Extended School Year Services 136